0x1001/Webcam/README.md

 ## Change log
 - 1.2.0
+    - Change to motion detection algorithm
-    - Adding photos of camera device
+    - Adding images of camera device
     - Bug fix: Workaround for memory leak in picamera

 - 1.1.0